top of page

 To enable you to plan and budget, we can give you cost estimates for each stage of the dispute resolution and litigation process.

-If you receive a court claim indicating you are being sued, contact a lawyer immediately.
+If you receive a court claim, contact a lawyer immediately.
 You must file and serve a defence within 21-28 days, depending on the court.
-Failing to do so can result in additional legal fees and may prevent you from defending the claim.
+Missing this deadline can lead to extra legal fees and may limit your ability to defend the claim.

-QCAT, NCAT, VCAT, and SACAT are tribunals designed for individuals to represent themselves in certain legal disputes.
-Typically, legal costs are not recoverable in these tribunals.
-It's crucial to seek advice to determine if this is the best option for your situation.
+QCAT, NCAT, VCAT, and SACAT are tribunals where individuals can represent themselves in specific legal disputes.
+Legal costs are usually not recoverable in these tribunals, so it's essential to seek advice to decide if this is the right option for your case.

-Absolutely, we assist with both corporate insolvency and personal bankruptcy.
-Seeking expert advice early can prevent cash-flow issues and protect your credit rating.
-We collaborate closely with you and your accountant to navigate these challenges and safeguard your assets.
+Yes, we provide assistance with both corporate insolvency and personal bankruptcy.
+Early advice is crucial to prevent cash-flow problems and protect your credit rating.
+We work closely with you and your accountant to address these challenges and safeguard your assets.

-If you can't find a Will, you should contact the law firms in the resident's local area.
-Once you have the will, we can assist you in addressing any disputes or issues.
+If you can't find a Will, reach out to local law firms in the resident's area.
+Once the Will is located, we can help you address any disputes or issues.

 When one party fails to fulfil the terms of a contract, they are considered to have breached the contract.
 Failures could include not delivering on time, not holding the required insurances or failure to deliver services or items to the required standard.

 Yes, you can appeal a Planning and Environment Court decision.
-However, it's best to ensure the dispute is resolved in your favour from the beginning.
-Seeking legal advice from a solicitor experienced in development applications and community consultation is advisable.
+However, it's always better to resolve the dispute in your favour from the outset.
+We recommend seeking advice from a solicitor experienced in development applications and community consultation.

 Whatever your problem, going to court should be your last resort.